FilippoBovo/production-data-science/README.md

 <!--Why-->

-Data scientists, like software developers, implement tools using computer code, but, unlike software developers, do not typically receive a proper training on good practices and effective tools to collaborate and build products.
+Data scientists, like software developers, implement tools using computer code.
+However, unlike software developers, data scientists do not typically receive a proper training on good practices and effective tools to collaborate and build products.

 <!--What-->

-For this reason, this guide attempts to merge the gap that data scientists may have in software development practices.
-We will look at a data science workflow in Python that adapts ideas from software development that ease collaborations and keeps the coding environment close to production.
+This guide attempts to merge the gap that data scientists may have in software development practices.
+We will look at a data science workflow in Python that adapts ideas from software development that ease collaborations and keeps the project in a state that is easy to productionise.

 <!--How-->

-At the core of this idea is an adaptation of the feature development and refactoring cycle typical of software development.
-In this cycle, new features are added to the code base and the code base is refactored to be simpler, more intuitive and, as a consequence, more stable.
-Instead of feature development, data science focuses on data exploration, and, with this analogy, the cycle loops through exploration and refactoring.
+At the core of the data science workflow presented in this guide is an adaptation of the feature development and refactoring cycle which is typical of software development.
+In the software development cycle, new features are added to the code base and the code base is refactored to be simpler, more intuitive and more stable.
+In data science, data exploration takes the role of feature development.
+With this analogy, the data science cycle loops through data exploration and refactoring.

 ![exploration_refactoring_cycle](resources/explore-refactor_loop.png)

-In the exploratory phase, the code base is expanded through data analysis, feature engineering and modelling, and, in the refactoring phase, the most useful results and tools from the exploratory phase are translated into modules and packages.
+In this picture, the yellow area represents the explorative work and the green area the refactored code.
+In the exploratory phase, the code base is expanded through data analysis, feature engineering and modelling.
+In the refactoring phase, the most useful results and tools from the exploratory phase are translated into modules and packages.

-The nice thing about this approach is that we can use the tools and methods that software developers have used for a long time, such as Git and Unit Testing.
+An important motivation behind the workflow presented in this guide is to _make life easier for other people and your future-self_.
+The reason behind this motivation is that the combined time that other people save when understanding your tidier work is much more than the time you spend to tidy up your work.
+So, if everyone works with other people in mind, everyone eventually saves time.
+Moreover, as time goes on, you may forget the details about what you are working on now.
+So, it is also in your best interest to tidy up your work to make life easier for your future-self.

-To show the workflow and how these tools are used, we will go through a tutorial in the form of a worked example based on the popular [Kaggle's Titanic data science challenge](https://www.kaggle.com/c/titanic), formed of three parts: *setup*, *explore* and *refactor*.
+We will present the data science workflow using a tutorial, based on the popular [Kaggle's Titanic data science challenge](https://www.kaggle.com/c/titanic) and formed of three parts: [*A - Setup*](tutorial/a-setup), [*B - Explore*](tutorial/b-explore) and [*C - Refactor*](tutorial/c-refactor).

 This tutorial assumes that you are familiar with Python 3, and relies on the assumption that you are skilled enough to use Google, StackExchange and other resources to fill some of the knowledge gaps that you may have.
-Another useful resource to get you started on new topics is [The Hitchhiker’s Guide to Python](http://docs.python-guide.org/), which also includes references to more detailed material.
+Another useful resource to get you started on new topics in Python is [The Hitchhiker’s Guide to Python](http://docs.python-guide.org/), which also includes references to more detailed material.

+The links in this tutorial should be used only when the symbol [**➠**]() appears.
+All other links point to further resources and are optional.

 > Finally, quoted text is devoted to suggestions and observations.